HALRobotics/HAL.Documentation/docs/Grasshopper/0-Administration-and-Setup/Contents.md

 #### How to:

 Start by browsing to the [user portal](https://user.hal-robotics.com/) and [logging in](https://user.hal-robotics.com/Account/Login).
-You can then navigate to the [Organizations page](https://user.hal-robotics.com/Organizations).
+You can then navigate to the [Organizations tab](https://user.hal-robotics.com?PageName=Organizations).
 Here you should see a list of any organizations you are already a member of.
 It's likely that this list is empty at this stage so let's create an organization for you company or institution.

-Click on [Create New](https://user.hal-robotics.com/Organizations/Create) at the top of the page.
+Click on the "Create" button at the top of the tab.
 There are a few details that need to be entered here:
 * The name of the organization.

+* Your _Company number_ and _VAT number_ are optional but they will need to be set (unless exempt) before you can purchase licenses for this organization online.

 * If your organization is an academic institution then you can tick the "Academic" box.

-* You then have the option of listing your organization for all users to join.
-Being listed will allow members, for example your colleagues or students, to request to join the organization.
-You will still have the option of rejecting any unsolicited requests.
-If you un-tick the option then you will remain hidden to all users but will need to manually add any members to your organization.
+* _Checkout Rights_ define who can temporarily check-out your licenses for offline use.
+"All" allows any member of your organization to do this.
+"None" allows nobody to do this.
+"AdminOnly" allows only the admins of the organization to do this.

+* The _Billing Address_ is required and will be used for online license purchases.

+* The _Joining Phrase_ is a semi-private phrase which can be used in conjunction with the organization's name to allow members to join your organization without your intervention.
+This can either be a word, phrase or string that you choose, or by clicking the _refresh_ button, we can generate a 3-word phrase for you.
+Have a look at the [Join an Organization](#03-join-an-organization) tutorial to see the _Joining Phrase_ in action.

 * All other information is optional but will help to automatically populate information when requesting quotes or purchasing information.

-* The "Domain for automatic membership validation" will automatically accept any organizational membership requests from user accounts with a verified email address on the domain you specify e.g. "@example.com" will automatically accept "sarah@example.com" but not "toby@gmail.com".
-It is entirely optional but could save you some back and forth accepting users in your domain.

 [<img align="left" src="../../assets/images/02CreateOrganization.PNG">](../../assets/images/02CreateOrganization.PNG)
 <em>Fill the organization creation form then validate using the Create button.</em>

-Click "Create" and you will be redirected to your "Organization Memberships" page.
-From here you can view the members of the organization or any licenses that have been assigned to the organization.
-You may have to visit the "Members" page from time to time to accept new requests to join or manually add members.
-The "Licenses" page can be used to check which licenses are in use and when they expire.
+Click "Request Creation" and you will be redirected to your "Organizations" tab.
+Once the organization has been confirmed by the HAL Robotics team, you can view the members and licenses of the organization, and purchase licenses on the organization's behalf.
+You can use the "Members" tab to toggle the admin status of members or remove them.
+The "Licenses" tab can be used to check which licenses are in use and when they expire.

 [<img align="left" src="../../assets/images/02Organizations.PNG">](../../assets/images/02Organizations.PNG)
-<em>The "Organizations" page displays your memberships.</em>
+<em>The "Organizations" tab displays your memberships.</em>

 [<img align="left" src="../../assets/images/02OrganizationMembers.PNG">](../../assets/images/02OrganizationMembers.PNG)
-<em>The "Members" page of an organization displays members and their roles.</em>
+<em>The "Members" tab of an organization displays members and their roles.</em>

 [<img align="left" src="../../assets/images/02OrganizationLicenses.PNG">](../../assets/images/02OrganizationLicenses.PNG)
-<em>The "Licenses" page of an organization displays licenses and their status.</em>
+<em>The "Licenses" tab of an organization displays licenses and their status.</em>

 ---
 ### 0.3.
 Join an Organization